siheming/mspypeline/doc/source/gallery.rst

     :width: 400
     :align: right

-| Two different non-small cell lung cancer (NSCLC) **cell lines** H1975 and H838 were cultured in six culture dishes
+| Two different non-small cell lung cancer (NSCLC) **cell lines** H1975 and H838 were cultured in six cell culture dishes
   each.
-To simulate different **stimulation** conditions, three of a cell line’s **biological replicates** were then treated with tumor growth factor (TGF-β) and three replicates remained unstimulated.
-For each of the twelve samples that were prepared for the MS analysis, two **technical replicates** were measured resulting in a total number of 24 probes.
-With this experimental arrangement, a multilayered analysis design was established.
+To create different **stimulation** conditions, three of a cell line’s **biological replicates** were then treated with transforming growth factor beta (TGF-β) and three replicates remained unstimulated.
+For each of the twelve samples that were prepared for the MS analysis, two **technical replicates** were measured resulting in a total number of 24 mass spectrometry runs.
+With this experimental arrangement, a multi-layered analysis design was established.
 | For the analysis by ``mspypeline``, where samples are organized in a tree structure and addressed via their
   :ref:`level of analysis depth <analysis-design>`, the two cell lines correspond to the lowest **level 0**, to which six samples can be assigned each.
 In the next higher **level 1** of the analysis design, the two groups from level 0 are further subdivided by their treatment condition such that there are now four different groups "H1975_unst", "H1975_TGFb", "H838_unst" and "H838_TGFb", all of which contain 3 replicates.
-In **level 2** these four groups are again subdevided now into the individual replicates.
+In **level 2** these four groups are again subdivided now into the individual replicates.
 Since the measured protein intensities of :ref:`technical replicates <tech-reps>` are averaged and cumulated to the next lowest level, level 2 becomes the highest level of analysis.